oslabs-beta/Codename-Hermes/README.md

 ### **Initilization**

-Initilizing RabbitMQ is similar to the syntax you have seen previously with the standards and Kakfa.
+Initilizing RabbitMQ is similar to the syntax you have seen previously with our standards and Kakfa.
 With RabbitMQ, we use the "createRabbitClass" factory function to instantiate a variable to act as our broker.

 Is that an await?
 Yes, yes it is.
 Our RabbitMQ message broker can be instantiated using promises.